TheBlad768/Sonic-Clean-Engine-S.C.E.-Extended-/README.md

 Source code with the returned the Sonic & Tails, Tails and Knuckles characters, Life/Continue count, Continue screen.

+Cleaned up and slightly optimized the source code of Sonic 3 & Knuckles.
+Free use.
+You use it at your own risk.
+All code is provided “as is”.
+This source code uses software from other authors.
+Check their licenses before using it.
+You assume any and all responsibility for using this content responsibly.
+I claims no responsibility or warranty.

+Additional links:
+---

 If you are interested in the source code with the Z80 Sound Driver:

 - [https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-Extended-Flamedriver-](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-Extended-/tree/flamedriver)